nethacker/usagewatch/README.md

 ## DESCRIPTION:

-A Ruby Class with methods to find usage statistics on a Linux server such as CPU, Disk, TCP/UDP Connections, Load, Bandwidth, and Memory
+A Ruby Class with methods to find usage statistics on a Linux server such as CPU, Disk, TCP/UDP Connections, Load, Bandwidth, Disk I/O, and Memory

 ## Getting Started